strongloop/strongloop.com2/_posts/2020-05-06-april-milestone.md

 ### Custom Validation

-The [Data coercion and validation](https://loopback.io/doc/en/lb4/LB3-vs-LB4-request-response-cycle.html#data-coercion-and-validation) and [Access to data before writing to the databases](https://loopback.io/doc/en/lb4/LB3-vs-LB4-request-response-cycle.html#access-to-data-before-writing-to-the-databases) sections of the [LB3 to LB4 request-response migration guide](https://loopback.io/doc/en/lb4/LB3-vs-LB4-request-response-cycle.html) deals with the topic of access and application of custom validation to data in Loopback 4.
+The [data coercion and validation](https://loopback.io/doc/en/lb4/LB3-vs-LB4-request-response-cycle.html#data-coercion-and-validation) and [access to data before writing to the databases](https://loopback.io/doc/en/lb4/LB3-vs-LB4-request-response-cycle.html#access-to-data-before-writing-to-the-databases) sections of the [LB3 to LB4 request-response migration guide](https://loopback.io/doc/en/lb4/LB3-vs-LB4-request-response-cycle.html) deals with the topic of access and application of custom validation to data in Loopback 4.

 ### Differences between LB3 and LB 4 CLI Commands